Ruby slippers

-The Ruby Slippers are a magical pair of shoes worn by Dorothy Gale as played by Judy Garland in the 1939 Metro-Goldwyn-Mayer musical film The Wizard of Oz.
-Because of their iconic stature, the ruby slippers are among the most valuable items of film memorabilia.
-A number of pairs were made for the film, though the exact number is unknown.
+The ruby slippers are a pair of magical shoes worn by Dorothy Gale as played by Judy Garland in the 1939 Metro-Goldwyn-Mayer musical film The Wizard of Oz.
+Because of their iconic stature, they are as of December 2024 the most valuable items of film memorabilia in the world.
+Several pairs were made for the film, though the exact number is unknown.
 Five pairs are known to have survived; one pair was stolen from a museum in 2005 and recovered in 2018.

 In L. Frank Baum's original 1900 novel, The Wonderful Wizard of Oz, on which the film is based, Dorothy wears Silver Shoes.
-However, the color of the shoes was changed to red to take advantage of the new Technicolor film process used in big-budget Hollywood films of the era.
+However, the color of the shoes was changed to red to take advantage of the three-strip Technicolor film process used in certain big-budget and prestige Hollywood films of the era.
 Film screenwriter Noel Langley is credited with the idea.